Diploma of Business

 Individuals in these roles carry out moderately complex tasks in a specialist field of expertise that requires business operations skills.
 They may possess substantial experience in a range of settings, but seek to further develop their skills across a wide range of business functions.

-Five (5) core and seven (7) elective units are required for the award of the BSB50120 Diploma of Business.
+Five (5) core units and seven (7) elective units are required for the award of the BSB50120 Diploma of Business.
 Units have been selected in accordance with the packaging rules and are relevant to the work outcome, local industry requirements and qualification level.

 The latest release of the qualification and packaging rules can be found at the following link: